Faeshal/Faeshal.github.io/source/_posts/tsrest-lambda.md

 According to [IBM](https://www.ibm.com/topics/serverless), Serverless is a cloud application development and execution model that lets developers build and run code without managing servers, and without paying for idle cloud infrastructure

 In the simplest terms, serverless computing is a way to run code without worrying about servers.
 You just make sure your code works, upload it and you're done.
 Let cloud provider in this case AWS take care the rest.
-Sound good ? it is.
+Sounds good ? it is.

 Advantages of serverless computing include: